moonrepo/schematic/README.md

 The `#[setting(nested)]` attribute is required, as the macro will substitute the config struct with its [partial struct](#partials) variant.

 > Nested configuration can also be wrapped in collections, like `Vec` and `HashMap`.
+However!
+When
+> in a collection, setting default values are not inherited.

 ### Contexts